Firebird Convertibles prior to 1991.

 In the 70's the Environmental Protection agency (EPA) adopted a means of regulating the fuel efficiency of the vehicles produced for sale in the US.
 Every car was to be tested and the economy of the car is listed on the Window sticker indicating the city and Highway mileage of that particular vehicle.
 Although cars are rated by model and engine, the EPA used a Corporate Average Fuel Economy (CAFE).
 To learn more about CAFE go to the Epa's web site www.epa.gov, this is the link to the Fuel economy page: http://www.epa.gov/fueleconomy/420f04053.htm.

 In 1987 the LB9 was for the first time available with a M5 Borg & Warner Transmission.
 Also the L98 (350) engine was introduced with only the Automatic transmission.
 When research began on the 1987 GTA one of the concerns was that the economy of the car may not be up to snuff.
 Many options which were available on the Firebird & Formula were NA on the Trans Am or GTA when equipped with a 350.
-For example, Both the subwoofer control and the rear shade were NA when a GTA had the 350 engine.
+For example, Both the subwoofer control and the rear shade were NA when a GTA had the 350 engine unless you lived in Canada.
 Pontiac was trying to raise the fuel efficiency of the cars to an acceptable level so that the government would not slap the car with a "Gas Guzzler tax".
 It should also be noted that from 1987 & 1988 the Firebird was NA with t-top and a 350, although there are several cars which have the combination the vast majority are either C&C conversion or they happened to get out the door when they were not intended to.
-The Camaro on the other hand apparently had more T-top 350 cars in those year.
+The Camaro on the other hand apparently had more T-top 350 cars for 87 & 88.

-Since Pontiac was already concerned with the efficiency of the Trans Am and its weight, the same car in convertible form would have been impossible since convertibles are not as aerodynamic and they weigh more.
+Since Pontiac was already concerned with the efficiency of the Trans Am and its weight, the same car in convertible form would have been impossible since convertibles would have a higher Cd (Coefficient of Drag / are not as aerodynamic) and they weigh more.
 I would imagine there would have been many confused customers if Pontiac offered a Base firebird in convertible form and not a Trans Am.
 Ultimately Pontiac decided not to directly offer a convertible firebird until 1991 when the development of the LB9 engine had matured, and the F-car was made slightly lighter and more aero friendly with new fascias and ground effects.
 Also some of the up-scale trim pieces which were commonly found on the GTA were gone like the Steering wheel controls, the Formed Door panels etc.